 - Body language 'Yes' is a swing of the head and 'no' is a curt raising of the head or eyebrows, often accompanied by a 'ts' click-of-the-tongue sound.

-Greek drug laws are the strictest in Europe.
+Greek drug laws are among the strictest in Europe.
 Greek courts make no distinction between possession and pushing.
 Possession of even a small amount of marijuana is likely to land you in jail.

 Unless you are going to hike or drive, the free maps given out by the EOT and larger hotels will probably suffice, although they are not 100% accurate.